finbourne/lusid-sdk-csharp-preview/sdk/docs/AllocationsApi.md

             var sortBy = new List<string>(); // List<string> | Allocation the results by these fields.
 Use use the '-' sign to denote descending allocation e.g. -MyFieldName. (optional) var start = 56;  // int? | When paginating, skip this number of results. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional) var filter = filter_example;  // string | Expression to filter the result set.
-Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Allocations\" domain to decorate onto each allocation.
+Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. (optional)  (default to "") var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Allocations\" domain to decorate onto each allocation.
 These take the format {domain}/{scope}/{code} e.g. \"Allocations/system/Name\". (optional)

             try